-What does FF number on concrete finishing mean?
+What does FF number in concrete finishing mean?

 Since the 70’s, concrete finishers have been working with a unit called F-numbers.
 Basically, it is a measurement of the concrete surface quality.
 There are two types of these measurements.

-The first one is FL and means “Floor Levelness”.
+The first one is FL and it means “Floor Levelness”.
 It is a calculation of the concrete level and it says if there is a slope or if it is plane.
-The higher is the number, the leveler is the floor.
+The higher the number, the floor is more leveled.

-Plate 2000’s products are working on the FF numbers which means floor flatness.
-Basically, it’s a calculation of the bumpiness of the concrete surface.
-This number is affected by the quality of the finishing tools used but also the time laps between each pass, the quality of the concrete and the talent of the finisher.
-The higher is the FF number, the flatter is the concrete floor.
+Plate 2000’s products has only an impact on the FF numbers which means ''Floor Flatness''.
+Basically, it’s a calculation of the evenness of the concrete surface.
+This number is affected by the quality of the finishing tools used, but also the time laps between each pass, the quality of the concrete and the talent of the finisher.
+The higher the FF number, the flatter the concrete floor.